wjypark94/trek-check/README.md

 <img src="readme-images/trek-check-5-bottom.png">

 ## Technical
-The app was built using HTML5, CSS, JavaScript, and jQuery.
+The app was built using HTML5, CSS, JavaScript, and jQuery. </br>
-The app is fully responsive.
+The app is fully responsive. </br>
 The app pulls data from multiple third party APIs such as OpenWeatherMap, FourSquare, and GoogleMaps.

 ## Live Demo
-You can find the live demo of TrekCheck at: https://wjypark94.github.io/trek-check/
+You can find the live demo of TrekCheck at:</br>
+https://wjypark94.github.io/trek-check/